What is the government-to-government relations requirement?

 When does this requirement need to be met?
 What if I do not meet the requirement?

-The educational leadership certificate renewal requirement needs to be met for renewal applications submitted beginning July 1, 2023.
-This means that June 30, 2024, is the first date that certificates not meeting this requirement will expire.
+The educational leadership certificate renewal requirement needs to be met for renewal applications on or after July 1, 2023.

 If a renewal requirement is not met, then the educator’s certificate will expire.
 Educators may not serve in their role with an expired certificate.